skfagyemang/TI-City-Model/README.md

 To demonstrate the utility of the model, it has been applied to Accra city-region, Ghana, which is one of the largest city-regions in Africa.
 See Agyemang et al (2021) for the underlying paper.

 The model can be useful to African urban studies scholars, environmental and climate scientists, as well as city planners and urban policy makers in Africa.

+The model is implemented in NetLogo programming platform.

+The "TI-Model.zip" file contains the model and data for Accra.
+There are two versions of the model:
+- "TI-City_validation", which contains parameterization used to validate the model; and
+- "TI-City_prediction2030", which contains parameterization used to predict urban expansion of Accra up to 2030.

 ### How it works